Simpson Thacher & Bartlett: Rankings

-It is among the most profitable large law firms in the world on a per-partner basis according to the American Lawyer’s annual AmLaw 100 Survey.
-Simpson Thacher had a gross revenue of approximately $2.9 billion in 2025 with an estimated profits per partner of $6,430,000.
+Simpson Thacher is annually ranked among the top tiers of the Vault Law 100, and AmLaw's global list of largest law firms by profits per partner, by The American Lawyer.

-In 2024, Simpson Thacher was recently recognized by China Business Law Journal as part of its China Business Law Awards 2025.
-The Firm was honored as a leading international law firm in eight areas.
+Simpson and Thacher ranked 21st in the National Law Journal's 2025 NLJ 500.
+Based on 2025 revenue, the firm ranked 10th on The American Lawyer's 2026 Am Law 200 and ranked 16th among the highest-grossing law firms worldwide on the 2025 Global 200 survey.

 Notable alumni

 Simpson Thacher lawyers have included U.S. Senators, Solicitors General, a Speaker of the House of Representatives, a Secretary of State, a Secretary of the Army, Ambassadors, Judges on U.S. Circuit and District Courts and the New York State Court of Appeals, presidents of the American Bar Association, and presidents of the Association of the Bar of the City of New York.